 Minor in Tourism and Community Development

-The minor in tourism and community development consists of a minimum of 18 credits:
+The minor in tourism and community development consists of a minimum of 15 credits.
+No grades of D will be counted toward fulfillment of the major or minor requirements:

 - GEO 210 Planning Maine Communities: Current Issues and Directions